User’s guide

 Best practice

-Test syntax
+Test the syntax

 Display and review the variables.
 Then disable debug ma_debug=false to speedup the playbook